TEN-framework/portal/content/docs/ten_framework/graph.md

 }
 ```

-Development tools can use the `exposed_messages` information to prompt compatibility and provide a message conversion configuration interface.
+Development tools can use the `exposed_messages` information to suggest compatibility and provide a message conversion configuration interface.
 Once configured, the conversion rules are automatically written into the graph definition, simplifying the development process.

-After flattening, the message conversion rules are correctly preserved, ensuring runtime behavior consistent with design intent:
+After flattening, the message conversion rules are correctly preserved, ensuring that runtime behavior matches design intent:

 ```json
 {